jacknoutch/north_hillard_latin_prose_composition/special_vocabularies.md

 ## Exercise 89.

-- rightly, j re.
+- rightly, jure.
 - wrongly, injuria.
 - in the fashion of, more.
 - by your leave, pace tua.
-- by force, vi; by force of arms, vi
+- by force, vi; by force of arms, vi et armis.
-- et armis.
-- with all one's power, summa vi,
-- pro virili parte.
+- with all one's power, summa vi, pro virili parte.
 - older, natu major.
 - younger, natu minor.
 - in a loud voice, magna voce.
--
-- disorder,confusion,tmultus,-us,m.
+- disorder, confusion, tumultus, -us, m.
 - arm, armo, I.
 - fury, furor, -oris, m.
 - excel, supero, I.
 - talents, ingenium.
 - inferior, inferior.
-- numbers, numerus, -i, m. [only in
+- numbers, numerus, -i, m. [only in sing.].
-- sing.].
 - ancestors, majores.

 ## Exercise 90.